 Prior to the beginning of any fiscal year, the Association's Board of Directors, by adoption of a resolution, may establish a Patronage Allocation Program to distribute its available consolidated net earnings.
 This resolution provides for the application of net earnings in the manner described in the Association's Bylaws.
 This includes the setting aside of funds to increase surplus to meet minimum capital adequacy standards established by FCA Regulations, to increase surplus to meet Association capital adequacy standards to a level necessary to support competitive pricing at targeted earnings levels, and for reasonable reserves for necessary purposes of the Association.
-After excluding the net earnings attributable to (a) the portion of loans participated to another institution, and (b) participation loans purchased, remaining consolidated net earnings are eligible for allocation to borrowers.
+After excluding net earnings attributable to (a) the portion of loans participated to another institution, and (b) participation loans purchased, remaining consolidated net earnings are eligible for allocation to borrowers.
 Refer to Note 7, Members' Equity, of the Notes to the Consolidated Financial Statements, for more information concerning the patronage distributions.
-The Association declared patronage distributions of \$25,509 in 2023, \$21,000 in 2022, and \$26,000 in 2021.
-These patronage distribution totals do not include pass-through patronage associated with certain capital markets loans.
+The Association declared patronage distributions of \$24,500 in 2024, \$25,509 in 2023, and \$21,000 in 2022.
+Additional patronage was paid to certain capital markets customers for a total patronage paid to all borrowers of \$32,011 in 2024, \$32,946 in 2023, and \$21,000 in 2022.